-Institutions engaging in regulated activities outside of their home states are required to be compliant with the regulations and laws of each state where the activities occur.
+Institutions engaging in regulated activities outside of their home states are required to be in compliance with the regulations and laws of each state where the activities occur as well as with federal regulations.
 An institution may achieve compliance either through a state’s authorization process or through a reciprocity agreement.

 SARA Member States

 Case Western Reserve University (CWRU) is a private, not-for-profit institution located in Cleveland, Ohio.
-CWRU is authorized by the State of Ohio Department of Higher Education and is fully accredited by the Higher Learning Commission.
+CWRU has been accredited by the Higher Learning Commission since 1913.
+CWRU is authorized by the Ohio Department of Higher Education. (view State of Ohio Certificate of Authorization)